“Blood Clots and Black Holes”

 “You’ll be taken off the case altogether.
 You’re a ‘rookie,’ to borrow her pet term.
 I’m surprised she’s trusted you to helm an investigation of your own in the first place.”

 “Case in point.
 If you bring this case to the Master-General’s attention, she’ll reassign it.
 Perhaps take the lead on it herself.
-Either way, it’s doubtful she’ll involve you in it, given your lack of experience.
+Either way, it’s doubtful she’ll involve you, given your lack of experience.
 And she won’t approach the matter with an open mind, as you would.
 She’ll apply a sledgehammer where a chisel is called for.”

-“I’d be nuts to try to do this on my own,” Jules protested, but he was feeling increasingly uncertain.
+“I’d be crazy to try to do this on my own,” Jules protested, but he was feeling increasingly unsure.
 “I’m arrogant, Grand Archivist, but I’m not that arrogant.
-I know I’m not equipped to take on something this major without help.”
+I know I’m not equipped to take on something this big without help.”

 “You underestimate yourself.”
 Loris-Beckett eyed him.
 “Haven’t you given any thought to the girl?”